 SEO AND WEB MARKETING

-Our search engine optimization campaign is outlined by the following three basic steps:
+Our search engine optimization process is outlined in the following three basic steps:

 *Repeat where necessary*

-This is a brief outline of each step and what will be offered.
-It will be helpful for you to understand what you can expect if/when you enter into an agreement with LCM for SEO services.
-Do not be afraid if any of the nomenclature (terms, wording, etc) below does not immediately make sense to you.
+This is a brief outline of each step in our SEO process and what will be offered.
+It will be helpful for you to understand what you can expect if/when you enter into an agreement with Loud Canvas for SEO Services.
+Do not be afraid of any of the nomenclature (terms, wording, etc) below does not immediately make sense to you.
 Rest assured, we will work with you to help you understand what we plan to do, how we plan to do it, and why it will matter to your business.
-Also – do not be afraid to ask questions in the beginning or at any part along the “SEO Campaign.”
+Also – do not be afraid to ask questions in the beginning or at any part the “SEO Campalongaign.”

 Phase 1: Research/Development